Quick Black Bear Facts

 Classification of Ursus americanus, the American black bear: Kingdom: Animal, Phylum: Chordata, Class: Mammalia, Subclass: Theria, Infraclass: Eutheria, Order: Carnivora, Suborder: Fissipedia, Family: Ursidae, Subfamily: Ursinae (all bears except the giant panda and the spectacled bears), Genus: Ursus, Subgenus: Euarctos, Species: americanus.

 Names: Some black bear subspecies go by different names, like Kermode bear, Cinnamon bear, or Glacier bear, but they are all black bears.
 We prefer calling male and female bears simply males and females, but many people call them boars and sows, like pigs.
 Although pigs and black bears are both omnivores, they are not related.
 A group of bears is sometimes called a sloth of bears after the Middle English slowthe, meaning slow.
-The term is inaccurate because bears are not slow (see below), and few people use the term anymore.
+The term is inaccurate because bears are not slow, lean bears can run in excess of 30 mph and few people use the term anymore.

 Range: The American black bear is found only in North America.
 The population is estimated at 750,000.
 They live in forests as far south as Florida and northern Mexico and as far north as forests grow in Alaska and Canada.
 In northern Labrador, where grizzly bears no longer live, black bears range out onto open tundra where there are no trees to escape into.
 People are becoming more tolerant of black bears as we learn more about them.
 Many people are enjoying having bears live close to them where the bears were once feared and killed.